 Amazon Go is a completely cashier-less store concept that uses cameras and artificial intelligence to see what items shoppers put in their baskets and subsequently charge their accounts.
 That means they can leave the store without having to pay directly.

-Its sources claim that it will be the company's flagship store in the UK.
+Its sources claimed that it will be the company's flagship store in the UK.

 The Oxford Circus area, which includes Oxford Street and Regent Street, is the main shopping location in the capital.
 It includes Apple's flagship retail outlet and many other tech brands, alongside clothing and department stores.